Volunteer – Wake Forest & Wake Prep

 Positions include:

-Helper for the Age Group Leader– Youth will be assigned to a specific age group and assist adult age group leader with their specific age group throughout the course of the week.
-We attempt to have one youth volunteer working with each age group.
+Helper for the Age Group Leader– Youth will be assigned to a specific age group and assist the adult age group leader with their specific age group throughout the course of the week.

 •Camper Buddies – Camper buddies are assigned to serve with specific special needs campers at the Runner’s Camp each day of camp.
 Buddies help campers have a meaningful camp experience.
 Camper Buddy pre-camp training is required.

-•Game Station management- Some youth are assigned to manage the games stations and to help some of the coaches at their stations.
+•Game Station management- Some youth are assigned to manage the game stations.

-•Hydration Team – Provide water to number hydration stations through the campsite.
+•Hydration Team – Provide water to the hydration stations throughout the campsite.